Why gun control laws don’t pass Congress, despite public support and repeated outrage over mass shootings

 Interest groups can help to pump up enthusiasm and make their issue the most important one among members of their group.
 They’re not necessarily changing overall public support for an issue, but they’re making their most persuasive case to a legislator, given the opinions of crucial voters that live in a district, and that can sometimes tip an already delicate balance.

 - CAP report: gerrymandering prevented gun control laws - The Fulcrum ›

 - Filibuster prevents action on popular gun control bill - The Fulcrum ›

-- Ending our divides starts with us - The Fulcrum ›
+- Ask Joe: Gun control - The Fulcrum ›

-- Guns on campus - The Fulcrum ›
+- Is there common ground on additional gun control measures? - The Fulcrum ›

 - Reducing gun violence requires differentiation of mass shootings - The Fulcrum ›